-Heating/Ventilation
+Heating/Ventilation/Dehumidification

-The control room constructed with a heating system set to provide optimum environmental conditions for the batteries and electronic equipment.
+The switchroom shall be constructed with a combined heating and dehumidification system set to provide optimum environmental conditions for the switchgear, batteries and electronic equipment.
 The design shall:

-- Show appropriate insulation levels.

-- Avoid rapid variations in temperature within the switchroom.

-- Minimise air exchange to the outside.
+- Show appropriate insulation levels. - Ensure a consistently low relative humidity (RH). - Avoid rapid variations in temperature within the switchroom. - Minimise air exchange to the outside.